About Rajan Parrikar

 My work in Goa encompasses the land, its culture, and its people.
 I have documented the decay of Goa‘s environment and sui generis ethos thanks to India’s malign influence.

-For 13+ years I have traveled all over Iceland in an ongoing exploration.
+Over the last 14 years I have traveled all over Iceland in an ongoing exploration.

 I am also a musician with a lifelong immersion in the musical traditions of India.